Henry VII of England: Foreign policy

 Henry VII's policy was to maintain peace and to create economic prosperity.
-Up to a point, he succeeded.
+To a degree, he succeeded.
 The Treaty of Redon was signed in February 1489 between Henry and representatives of Brittany.
-Based on the terms of the accord, Henry sent 6000 troops to fight (at the expense of Brittany) under the command of Lord Daubeney.
+Based on the terms of the accord, Henry sent 6,000 troops to fight (at the expense of Brittany) under the command of Lord Daubeney.
 The purpose of the agreement was to prevent France from annexing Brittany.
 According to John M. Currin, the treaty redefined Anglo-Breton relations.
 Henry started a new policy to recover Guyenne and other lost Plantagenet claims in France.
 The treaty marks a shift from neutrality over the French invasion of Brittany to active intervention against it.

-Henry later concluded a treaty with France at Etaples that brought money into the coffers of England, and ensured the French would not support pretenders to the English throne, such as Perkin Warbeck.
+Henry later concluded a treaty with France at Etaples, which brought money into the coffers of England and ensured the French would not support pretenders to the English throne, such as Perkin Warbeck.
 However, this treaty came at a price, as Henry mounted a minor invasion of Brittany in November 1492.
 Henry decided to keep Brittany out of French hands, signed an alliance with Spain to that end, and sent 6,000 troops to France.
-The confused, fractious nature of Breton politics undermined his efforts, which finally failed after three sizeable expeditions, at a cost of £24,000.
-However, as France was becoming more concerned with the Italian Wars, the French were happy to agree to the Treaty of Etaples.
+The confused, fractious nature of Breton politics undermined his efforts, which finally failed after three sizeable expeditions, costing £24,000.
+However, as France was becoming more concerned with the Italian Wars, the French were happy to agree to the Peace of Étaples.
 Henry had pressured the French by laying siege to Boulogne in October 1492.
 Henry had been under the financial and physical protection of the French throne or its vassals for most of his life before becoming king.
 To strengthen his position, however, he subsidised shipbuilding, so strengthening the navy (he commissioned Europe's first ever – and the world's oldest surviving – dry dock at Portsmouth in 1495) and improving trading opportunities.
-John Cabot, originally from Genoa and Venice, had heard that ships from Bristol had discovered uncharted new found territory far west of Ireland.
-Having secured financial backing from Florentine bankers in London, Cabot was granted carefully phrased letters patent from Henry in March 1496, permitting him to embark on an exploratory voyage westerly.
-It is not known precisely where Cabot landed, but he was eventually rewarded with a pension from the king; it is presumed that Cabot perished at sea after a later unsuccessful expedition.
+John Cabot, originally from Genoa and Venice, had heard that ships from Bristol had discovered uncharted, newfound territory far west of Ireland.
+Having secured financial backing from Florentine bankers in London, Cabot was granted carefully phrased letters patent from Henry in March 1496, permitting him to embark on an exploratory voyage westward.
+It is unknown precisely where Cabot landed, but he was eventually rewarded with a pension from the king; it is presumed that Cabot perished at sea after a later unsuccessful expedition.